twofold-rsc/twofold/sites/website/app/pages/docs/guides/styling.md

 # Styling

-Twofold uses [Tailwind CSS](https://tailwindcss.com/) for a simple and constrained styling approach.
+Twofold uses [Tailwind CSS](https://tailwindcss.com/) for a streamlined and consistent styling experience.

-## Tailwind CSS
+## Tailwind CSS V4

-A default Tailwind configuration is included in the root of your project.
-It is configured to scan the `app` directory for any utility classes when building.
+New Twofold apps are automatically set up with Tailwind CSS v4, currently in beta.
+You can find the v4 documentation [here](https://tailwindcss.com/docs/v4-beta).

-You can change the default configuration by editing the `tailwind.config.js` file.
+Edit the `app/pages/global.css` file if you need to customize Tailwind, add plugins, or change the configuration in any way.

 ## Global styles